omaliszewska/election_results/README.md

-# README

-## Municipality Boundaries and Election Data Processing
+# Municipality Boundaries and Election Data Processing

 This Jupyter Notebook automates the process of downloading, extracting, and visualizing German municipality boundaries along with processing and merging election data.